How to Write an ATS-friendly CV in 2025? Tips to Help you Beat the System

 5. Proofread your CV

 Spelling and grammatical errors can hinder your chances of success, whether with ATS or human readers.
-Before submitting your CV, thoroughly proofread it with tools such as Grammarly to ensure it reads well and doesn’t sound repetitive.
+Before submitting your CV, double-check for:

 Pro Tip